Bedford County Civil War Monument

 Bedford County Timeline

-This timeline provides a condensed summary of the historical journey of Bedford County, Pennsylvania.
+This timeline provides a concise overview of the key events in the history of Bedford County, Pennsylvania.

 - 1750: The area of present-day Bedford County is inhabited by Native American tribes such as the Shawnee and the Lenape.